Graduation Requirements for Master of Business Administration

 1.4 Recruiting activities are not a basis for excusable absence.
 If you find yourself in a conflict due to your career search or recruiting activity, you should work with the MBA Career Management Office to find a resolution.
 Employers are prohibited from requiring recruiting-related activities, e.g., interviews, events or travel, that conflict with a student’s academic commitments.
 An employer’s inflexibility on this issue is considered a violation of Wharton’s recruiting policy.

-1.5 The foregoing attendance policy is applied stringently in fixed core classes, in that MGMT 6100, MKTG 6110, STAT 6130, STAT6210, MGEC 6110, and MGEC 6120 require student attendance.
-For these classes, use of the MBA Program Attendance App, described below, is required.
+1.5 The foregoing attendance policy is applied stringently in fixed core classes, in that MGMT 6100, MKTG 6110, STAT 6130, STAT6210, BEPP 6110, and BEPP 6120 require student attendance.
+For these classes, the use of aPlus+ attendance app is required.

 1.6 Attendance is among the selection criteria used to select Fellows and participants in exchange programs.
 This includes the MBA Program Academic Awards, Leadership Fellows, Student-Life Fellows, Communications Fellows, Admissions Fellows, Venture Fellows, the Semester in San Francisco program, and exchange programs with our overseas partner schools.